 - Name.
 Type the name of the target.
 If a CCS debug session is running and the target configuration matches that of your target application, you can select a name from the drop-down list.
 The actual name chosen here is not important, but it is best to use the same names here and the CCS Target Configuration. - EndPoint Address.
 This is the number of the core starting from 0.
 For example, use 0 for CPU 0, 1 for CPU1, and so on.
 These numbers must correspond to the ServiceMgr module's Core ID, which usually defaults to the index number of the ti.sdo.utils.MultiProc ID from IPC. - .out file.
 The filename of the compiled and linked target application.
 Click the ... button and browse to find the file.
 The file extension may by .out or may contain the platform, for example, .x64P.
-When you click OK, the dialog checks to make sure this file exists.

-- .uia.xml file.
+When you click OK, the dialog checks to make sure this file exists. - .uia.xml file.
 Name of the generated System Analyzer metadata file.
 This is an XML file that is created if your target application includes any UIA modules.
 It is typically auto-discovered when you select a .out file and click OK.
 If the file cannot be found automatically, click ... and browse to find the file.
 For example, the file may be stored in the Default\configPkg\package\cfg subdirectory of the project when you build the project. - .rta.xml file.
 Name of the generated RTA metadata file.
 This file is created if your target application includes the RTA module.
 It is typically auto-discovered when you select a .out file and click OK.
 If the file cannot be found automatically, click ... and browse to find the file.
 This file is likely to be stored in the same directory as the .uia.xml file. - Clock freq (MHz).
 Type the clock speed for this CPU in MHz.
 If you do not provide the correct value here, the durations reported by System Analyzer will not be converted to nanoseconds correctly. - Cycles per tick.
 Type the number of cycles per clock tick for this CPU here.
 If you do not provide the correct value here, the durations reported by System Analyzer will not be converted to nanoseconds correctly. - Stopmode JTAG monitor.
 Check this box if you want records to be transferred via JTAG when the target is halted.
-That is, check this box if the target application on this endpoint is configured to use any of the following settings for the eventUploadMode parameter of the LoggingSetup module: Upload_SIMULATOR, Upload_PROBEPOINT, or Upload_JTAGSTOPMODE. - 6) Once you have created both transports and the endpoints for each core, save the configuration by clicking the Save button.
+That is, check this box if the target application on this endpoint is configured to use any of the following settings for the eventUploadMode parameter of the LoggingSetup module: UploadMode_SIMULATOR, UploadMode_PROBEPOINT, or UploadMode_JTAGSTOPMODE. - Is an OS Process.
+Check this box if this is a cUIA application running on a multi-process operating system such as Linux.
+See the wiki page on cUIA for information about UIA for Linux. - 6.
+Once you have created both transports and the endpoints for each core, save the configuration by clicking the Save button.
 Browse for a directory to contain the file and type a filename.
 The Save As dialog shows that the configuration is saved in a file with an extension of .usmxml.
-The .usmxml file is used if you want to specify a saved configuration to use in a live session (page 4-3) or when opening a binary file (page 4-16).
+The .usmxml file is used if you want to specify a saved configuration to use in a live session (page 4-45) or when opening a binary file (page 4-58).
 Behind the scenes, a file with the same name but a .xml extension is also saved, but you can ignore the .xml file.